chihichang/Coursera/README.md

 # Coursera - IBM Data Science Professional Certificate
-This repository lists the notebooks that I have completed or created for courses under IBM Data Science Professional Certificate taken on Coursera.
+This repository lists the notebooks or assignments that I have created or completed in the process of achieving the IBM Data Science Professional Certificate on Coursera.